renrizzolo/bloki/README.md

 A grid system for React.
 Uses the new context API – so **you need to use react > 16.3.0**

+edit (after actually trying to use it in a project): this sucks, currently working on making it less sucks.

 ![Bloki logo](Bloki_logo.png "Bloki")

 ### Features: